 I ended up at Miami Beach two days in a row, and while I was prepared to return to Miami Beach for a third day, I had noticed another small beach near the Old City during a short walk I took one evening.
 This beach was hidden at the bottom of a hill and despite being a rocky beach without any sand at all, it seemed so appealing simply because there were so few people there and the water was so clean and clear.

-Sure enough, Liman Beach turned out to be my favorite of them all and had I found it on my first day in Ulcinj, I probably would have gone here every single day.
+Sure enough, Liman Beach turned out to be my favorite of them all and had I found it on the first day of my vacation in Ulcinj, I probably would have gone here every single day.
 Tiny, with cheap umbrellas for rent, such beautiful water (which also seemed much warmer than the water at every other beach), a convenient snack/drink bar and excellent views of the Old City, this was my kind of beach.

 And during the two days I spent on Liman Beach, swimming around and laying in the sun, I finally reached that point of relaxation that I had hoped this vacation would bring me.